Contents

 How it’s enforced

-The whole proof runs in one pass over the ledger. foldLedger walks every account, sums each account's legs, and folds those signed amounts into a per-currency total that must reach zero.
-The derived sum drives conserved, not the stored balance — so a mis-saved balance surfaces as drift instead of hiding a real imbalance. backed and noOverdraft read the cached balance directly, which is cheaper and is exactly the figure they vouch for.
+The whole proof runs in one pass over the ledger. foldLedger walks every account, sums each account’s legs, and folds those signed amounts into a per-currency total that must reach zero. conserved is driven by the derived sum rather than the stored balance, so a mis-saved balance surfaces as drift instead of hiding a real imbalance. backed and noOverdraft read the cached balance directly, which is cheaper and is exactly the figure they vouch for.

-The chain check is deliberately not duplicated inside the fold. proveEconomy hands it to proveChain so the hash chain is verified in exactly one place.
+The fold doesn’t repeat the chain check: proveEconomy hands it to proveChain so the hash chain is verified in one place.

 What relies on it

-make prove drives the real economy through a seeded-random program — top-ups, promo grants, spends — and calls read.prove() after every committed operation, failing on the first violation.
+make prove drives the real economy through a seeded-random program (top-ups, promo grants, spends) and calls read.health() after every committed operation, failing on the first violation.
 Each run is 8 seeds × 60 operations per backend.
 After each step it does two more checks:

 • It resubmits the operation to confirm a retry returns duplicate (replayIsDuplicate).